Find a Grave: History

 Find a Grave was created in 1995 by Jim Tipton of Salt Lake City, Utah, to support his hobby of visiting the burial sites of famous celebrities.
-Tipton described his early childhood as a nerdy kid who a fascination for graves and an interest in HTML.
+Tipton described his early childhood as a nerdy kid with a fascination for graves, and an interest in HTML.
 He later added an online forum.
 Find a Grave was launched as a commercial entity in 1998, first as a trade name and then incorporated in 2000.

-In 2010, Find a Grave expanded to include graves of non-celebrities in order to allow online visitors to pay respect to their deceased relatives or friends.
+In 2010, Find a Grave was expanded to include graves of non-celebrities in order to allow online visitors to pay respect to their deceased relatives or friends.

-As part of Ancestry.com

-In 2013, Tipton sold Find a Grave to Ancestry.com, stating the genealogy company had "been linking and driving traffic to the site for several years.
-Burial information is a wonderful source for people researching their family history."
-According to a press release, Ancestry.com officials said they would "launch a new mobile app, improve customer support, [and] introduce an enhanced edit system for submitting updates to memorials, foreign-language support, and other site improvements."

-In 2017, a beta website for a redesigned Find a Grave was launched at gravestage.com.
-From May 29 to July 10 of that year, the beta website was migrated to new.findagrave.com, and a new front end for it was deployed at beta.findagrave.com.
-The new site became live at the end of the year, and the old site was deprecated and officially retired the following year.